 Whatever type of product you want to market with your brand, whatever type of service you want to offer with your company, it’s all a question of balance and coherence between product quality and brand positioning.

-The starting point is simple: what is your DNA and who is your target audience?
+The starting point is simple: what is your DNA and who are the consumers you want to reach?

 Once you’ve found the answers, you can begin your search for products to sell or materials to use in the manufacturing of your products.